studio: An unfurnished workspace for artists, makers and organisations.

 This will depend on which building you are in and we ask that you indicate your needs in the application form.
 We have fibre to the premises and the PW Building is wired up ready for tenants to set up their own bespoke phone line and broadband connection.
 We can recommend a local service provider.
 For ‘low-end’ users in the PW Building we provide shared broadband service of up to 10gb of data per month at £10 + VAT per month.
 There is a setup fee of £75 + VAT.
-There is Wi-Fi in the Melting Pot Café which is free to all tea/coffee drinkers.
+There is Wi-Fi available in the café which can be used by all café customers.

 Are there shared kitchens/sink rooms?

 Yes, each block has these in varying formats – the PW Building has separate tea and wash-up rooms on each floor.
 A few studios have their own fitted sinks and we can quote for installing sinks in the PW studios.

 Will I be able to receive mail and packages at my studio?

 Yes, all post and parcels are delivered to us at the main reception.
 All small post is put in your pigeonhole and we will notify you about parcels so that you can collect them from us.

 Is there parking available?

 Parking is generally available – at times the site can be very busy.
 We don’t currently operate a permit system but may need to introduce this in a few years’ time as the site becomes busier.
 There is a public car park nearby.